ErikChHenriksson/CityPop/README.md

 font-family: times-new-roman;
   font-size: 30px;">Try it out</h2>

-Try out the application for yourself by following this link:
+Try out the application yourself by following this link:
 [Try me](https://city-pop.netlify.app)

 Click the logo to return to the first screen and click the sun or moon above the buildings to toggle dark mode.